[3.22] Ice Dancing Queen - Icestorm/Cyclone/CI - Viable For Everything

 Yugul Pantheon mitigates 30% curse effect on you.
 A flask with high enough curse mitigation takes care of the other 70% and lets you ignore curses.

 Corundum base gives you additional protection from stun while mapping.
 Diamond base is always good for a crit build.

 Triggering automatically (with Instilling orbs) lets you clear maps without ever worrying about flasks.

-Cyclone and Frostblink through the map, freeze everything.
+Cyclone and Frostblink through the map.
 Drop Vortex on packs and rares to make them take more damage via Bonechill.

 Important: make sure to check the option "Always Attack without Moving" for Frostblink and Icestorm on your skill bar.

 Name Locking: if you target a boss, press the Icestorm button and hold it - it will keep targeting that boss and casting Icestorm on it no matter where it moves (or you move).
-For example, in the first phases of the regular Maven encounter you can stand in the center of the arena, target the Maven when she becomes targetable, and just hold the button.
-Icestorm will follow her no matter where she goes, and you can easily sustain any damage while leeching.
+The boss can be completely off screen but you will keep casting Icestorm on it as long as it stays namelocked (example: video).

 Frostblink is an instant skill that doesn't interrupt channelling.
 Use it to dash while cycloning, or to move around the boss arena while namelocking the boss.